-- 1. Placed on Financial Aid Probation for one term only, or - 2.
-Placed on an Academic Plan designed for completion rate and/or cumulative grade point average improvements until the standards of the SAP policy are met, not to exceed one year from the date of the Academic Plan.
+- 1. Placed on SAP Probation or Financial Aid Probation for one term only, or - 2.
+Placed on an SAP Probation with an Academic Plan or Financial Aid Probation with an Academic Plan.
+The plan is designed for completion rate and/or cumulative grade point average improvements until the standards of the SAP policy are met, not to exceed one year from the date of the Academic Plan.